secretGeek/today-i-learned-staging/serilog/seq-cli.md

 ### query

-Execute an SQL query and receive results in CSV format
+Execute an SEQ query and receive results in CSV format

     seqcli help query

+See:

     seqcli query [<args>]

-Execute an SQL query and receive results in CSV format
+Execute an SEQ query and receive results in CSV format

 Example:
   seqcli query -q "select count(*) from stream group by @Level" --start="2018-02-28T13:00Z"